Anwesh10o9x/OSCP-Scripts/README.md

-Some powershell scripts for OSCP coursework\n
+Some powershell scripts for OSCP coursework
-    1. To use PowerView:-\n
+    1. To use PowerView:-
         ```
         Import-Module .\PowerView.ps1

         ```